VolkovIlia/academic-cv/content/ru/publication/kuskov-study-structure-copperbased-2019-a/index.md

 ---
-title: Study of Structure of Copper-Based Composite Materials during the Spark Plasma Sintering
+title: Study of structure of copper-based composite materials during the spark plasma sintering

 # Authors
 # A YAML list of author names